harmindersinghnijjar/kb-blog-portfolio-mkdocs-1/docs/projects/Social media automation/Truth Social/Account cloning/Downloading_Media/Downloading_Media.md

 ## Replicating an Instagram Profile with Instagrapi
 ### Instagrapi Installation
 Instagrapi is a Python library that can be used to programmatically interact with Instagram.
-This library is well-documented and can be accessed [here](https://subzeroid.github.io/instagrapi/).
+This library is well-documented and can be accessed <a href='https://subzeroid.github.io/instagrapi/' target="_blank">here</a>
+.
 We will be using this library to replicate our Instagram profile.
 The following sections will outline the steps required to replicate our Instagram profile.

 Install the "instagrapi" library if you haven't already.
 You can install it using pip: